 On the other hand, stresses could be mitigated by operating a device at a stress-free temperature.
-One example of such a device would be a microwave antenna that can be deposited on the surface of the diamond; this gives a well controlled distance between the NV layer and the emitter~\cite{chipaux_magnetic_2015}.
-However, antenna (typically 5 nm thick chromium adhesion layer coated with hundreds~nm thick gold or copper film) creates a stress gradients near its edges, that effectively changes the orientation and length of NV axes, as the strain bends the crystal.
-Moreover, when the microwave radiation is flowing through the copper wire, the electrical resistance could cause changing temperature, resulting in dynamically changing stress gradients.
-This could lead to a degraded sensitivity of an NV ensemble, as the ODMR profiles will get wider, and as consequence, NV centers near the antenna edges should not be used.
-Measuring of stresses under the antenna and under uncoated surface could reveal a stress-free temperature.
-Similar principles might apply to reflective coatings that are used for some applications, and other cases of material deposition on the surface of the diamond~\cite{ukhina_influence_2020} as well as gluing diamond crystals to different surfaces~\cite{duan_efficient_2019,ho__2021}.
+One example of such a device would be a microwave antenna that can be deposited on the surface of the diamond; this gives a well-controlled distance between the NV layer and the emitter~\cite{chipaux_magnetic_2015}.
+However, the antenna (typically 5 nm thick chromium adhesion layer coated with hundreds~nm thick gold or copper film) creates stress gradients near its edges that effectively change the orientation and length of NV axes as the strain bends the crystal.
+Moreover, when the microwave radiation flows through the copper wire, the electrical resistance could cause changing temperature, resulting in dynamically changing stress gradients.
+This could lead to a degraded sensitivity of an NV ensemble, as the ODMR profiles will get wider, and as a consequence, NV centers near the antenna edges should not be used.
+Measuring stresses under the antenna and uncoated surface could reveal a stress-free temperature.
+Similar principles might apply to reflective coatings used for some applications and other cases of material deposition on the surface of the diamond~\cite{ukhina_influence_2020} as well as gluing diamond crystals to different surfaces~\cite{duan_efficient_2019,ho__2021}.

-In this study we show that difference of just seven degrees from the stress-free deposition temperature may results in prominent ODMR frequency shift near the films.
-This results may appear counter-intuitive as it is easy to imagine that exceptional hardness of the diamond could resit to expansion of "soft" thin films.
-Knowledge of such stresses could help to account for, to avoid and even to exploit them.
+This study shows that a difference of just seven degrees from the stress-free deposition temperature may result in a prominent ODMR frequency shift near the films.
+These results may appear counter-intuitive as it is easy to imagine that the diamond's exceptional hardness could resit to the expansion of "soft" thin films.
+Knowledge of such stresses could help to account for, avoid and even exploit them.